Harriet Fell

 Biography

-Professor Fell’s research focuses on designing and developing software to aid people with disabilities.
-Her work involves user interface design and signal processing for speech analysis as well as testing with people ranging in age from four months to adult.
+Harriet Fell designs and develops software to aid people with disabilities.
+Her work involves user interface design and signal processing for speech analysis as well as testing with everyone from babies to adults.

-She has designed and developed the Baby Babble Blanket, an interface for infants with severe motor disabilities; the Early Vocalization Analyzer, which automatically analyzes digitized recordings of infant vocalizations; and visiBabble, which provides real-time visual reinforcement of infant vocalizations for deaf or severely hearing-impaired infants.
+Fell developed the Baby Babble Blanket, an interface for infants with severe motor disabilities; the Early Vocalization Analyzer, which automatically analyzes digitized recordings of infant vocalizations; and visiBabble, which provides real-time visual reinforcement of infant vocalizations for deaf or hearing-impaired infants.
 She also works on automatic detection of emotion in adult speech.

 Although Harriet officially retired in 2015, she continued to write and collaborate with graduate students.